 Mesh

-The Mesh step is generated directly from the dense point cloud and is not necessary for every project.
-It is not required to generate a mesh to be able to generate the Digital Surface Model and the Orthomosaic.
+The Mesh step is created directly from the dense point cloud and is not mandatory for every project.
+Furthermore, generating a mesh is not required to produce the Digital Surface Model or Orthomosaic.

 For more information: Mesh - PIX4Dmatic